Are you looking for an easy way to send RSS push notifications?

 And that’s it!
 That’s really all there is to it.

-If you’re new to push notifications, you should follow a full-blown push notification testing process before you go live.
+If you’re new to sending push notifications, you should follow a full-blown push notification testing process before you go live.
 It will help you troubleshoot common issues before your visitors see them and start complaining about a broken user experience.

 And if you haven’t already, go ahead and give PushEngage a try.
 PushEngage is the #1 push notification service in the world.
 So, if you’re serious about growing your business, you should invest in PushEngage.